ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Porbai | Day before yesterday
 Porber | Last Year
 Pordhin | Day after tomorrow
-Q |
+Patt | Tight, also used to express the strength of some action [something] Q |
 R |
 Ratti | Morning